Geography Makes Lessons Come Alive

 In which direction would you travel in order to go from Colosse to Laodicea or to Hierapolis?

-Teaching and engaging students with all of the 5 W’s will make your Bible lessons come alive for your students.
+Teaching and engaging students with all of the 5 W’s (who, what, where, when, why) will make your Bible lessons come alive for your students.